Use and Security of Information Systems

 3.1.
 Users are responsible for:

 3.1.1.
-Operating within the bounds of the IT Security Policy.
+Operating within the bounds of the IT Use and Security of Information Systems Policy.

 3.1.2.
 Ensuring that no breach of information security results from their actions.

 3.1.3.
-Reporting any breach or suspected breach in security, to the Information Systems and Support (ISS) Service Desk.
+Reporting any breach or suspected breach in security to the Otago Polytechnic Information Systems and Support (ISS) Service Desk.

 3.1.4.
 The confidentiality of their user account and password information.